ernest-lu/bril/examples/ssa/reflection.md

 I didn't run any dead code elimnation or liveness analysis on this SSA implementation.
 A lot of single assignment instructions are being added.

-My LICM implementation generally follows this logic:
+My LICM implementation follows this logic:
 1) Compute dominating relations
 2) Loop through blocks to determine whether or not blocks can be hoisted out of
     - A block can be hoisted out of if it dominates all of its exits